All Episodes

 I'll show you here in just a second.

-Jimmy Carter, windfall profits tax on the big oil companies during that four years of melee's.
+Jimmy Carter windfall profits tax on the big oil companies during that four years of melees.

 And you know what happened?

-Our domestic oil companies are huge within the context of the continental United States.
+If you factor in the Saudis and all of the Gulf states and their companies and so forth, our domestic oil companies are huge within the context of the continental United States.

-Well, including Alaska and Hawaii.
+Well, including Alaska and HaVi.

 But in terms of the world, they're tiny.